ppy/osu-wiki/news/2024/2024-01-23-5wc2024-registrations-open.md

 date: 2024-01-23 12:00:00 +0000
 ---

-Calling all 5 Digits!
-After a long wait, 5WC is back - and it's better than ever.
+Calling all 5 digit osu! players!
+After a long wait, the 5 Digit World Cup is back - and it's better than ever.

 ![](/wiki/Tournaments/5WC/2024/img/5wc2024-banner.png)

-The 5 Digit World Cup is an annual community tournament for players ranked #10,000-99,999 in osu! and features some of the strongest competition for the rank range.
-Each year, organizers from around the world seek out the best 5 digits from their country in hopes of winning the title of 5WC champion.
-This year is no different, and the prizes are even more grand than before.
+The 5 Digit World Cup is an annual world-cup-style community tournament for any osu! player with a 5 digit rank.
+Each year, organizers from around the world seek out the best 5 digits to represent their country in hopes of winning the title of 5WC champion.
+In a few weeks, 32 qualifying countries will battle it out across 6 weeks of intense bracket stage competition - we invite all to participate and spectate each weekend!

 Last year, we received a staggering 2,740 registrations from 69 different countries.
-Against all odds, Team France (#4) managed to narrowly squeeze out a miracle **two** back to back grand finals tiebreaker victories against Team Russia (#2) in an exhausting 4-hour match.
-This came after having defeated an incredibly strong Team Netherlands (#1) in the prior losers bracket grand final.
+Against all odds, Team France (#4) managed to narrowly claim **two** back to back grand finals tiebreaker victories against Team Russia (#2) in an exhausting 4-hour match.
+This came after defeating an incredibly strong Team Netherlands (#1) in the prior losers bracket grand finals match, sending them home with third place.

 ## Changes From 2023